Ethan-Joven/htmlwithoutcss/README.md

-# HTML without CSS
+# HTML guide

-A Basic HTML guide made by me without CSS.
-Don't ask why no CSS
+A Basic HTML guide made by me with CSS or no CSS

 ### Includes

-1. Giving your website a name

-2. Adding text
+1. Adding text

-3. Adding links
+2. Adding links

-4. Adding buttons
+3. Adding buttons